game-ci/unity-verify-code/README.md

 positional arguments:
-  EMAIL          Username or Email you use to register for Unity account PASSWORD       Password to login Unity account
-  HOST           Hostname or IP address of the IMAP server.
-Default: 'localhost' SAVE_PATH      File path to save the 6 digit code.
+  EMAIL          Username or Email you use to register for Unity account PASSWORD       Password to login Unity account SAVE_PATH      File path to save the 6 digit code.

 optional arguments: